Texas Tech University

 a.
 The Scholarship Office maintains the STS, annually trains users to use the system, and offers an STS technical help desk.

 b.
-The Scholarship Office assists colleges and academic departments with their recruitment and retention offer packages by identifying top-recruited students and notifying departments.
+The Scholarship Office assists colleges and academic departments with their recruitment, retention, and completion scholarship awards by identifying top-recruited students and notifying departments.

 6. Account Manager Responsibilities

-c.
-Account managers report on current scholarship recipients and scholarship accounts to Institutional Advancement by October each year.
+d.
+Account managers report on current scholarship recipients and scholarship accounts to TTU Office of Advancement by October each year.
 Their reports include information about scholarship recipients for donors, recipients' contact information for receptions and event planning, and reasons why scholarship accounts were not awarded, if applicable.
 The Family Educational Rights and Privacy Act (FERPA) rules govern the disclosure of students' information.

-d.
-Account managers host donors and collaborate with the Scholarship Office if separate donor events are not possible, and ensure that recipients comply with donor and university-established eligibility criteria.
+e.
+Account managers collaborate with the TTU Office of Advancement, the Scholarship Office, and their dedicated development professional to host donors if separate events are not possible and ensure that recipients comply with donor and university-established eligibility criteria.

 Operating Policies & Procedures